 General Notes for Simpson Strong-Tie Strong-Rod Anchor Tiedown System

-- Simpson Strong-Tie shall provide the ATS to meet the design forces, total vertical displacement limit, and shrinkage requirements as set forth on the structural drawings.
-ATS calculations and installation details shall be provided to the Designer/Engineer of Record for review and approval.
+- Simpson Strong-Tie shall provide the ATS to meet the design forces, total vertical displacement limit, and shrinkage requirements as set forth in the structural drawings.
+ATS calculations and installation details shall be provided to the designer or Engineer of Record for review and approval.

 - Allowable rod capacities shall be calculated per American Institute of Steel Construction (AISC) Specification for Structural Steel Buildings.